eiiko6/rustsqltrainer/README.md

 # Rust SQL Trainer (rsqlt)

-A program that provides exercises on SQL queries.
-rsqlt is fully cross platform, and does not require any setup.
+**rsqlt** is a cross-platform program for learning and practicing SQL queries through interactive exercises.

+## Features

+* Interactive SQL exercises with instant feedback.
+* Improved exercise navigation via CLI or web.
+* Web frontend built with Vue.js, embedded into a single Rust binary for now.
+* Fully cross-platform: Linux, Windows, macOS.
+* Persistent SQL query history in CLI mode (powered by [rustyline](https://crates.io/crates/rustyline)).

+## Installation

+Just compile the Rust project, or download a prebuilt binary.
+No database setup required — the database is automatically stored in your system’s cache directory.

-## Usage
+## CLI Usage

 ```bash
 rsqlt [OPTIONS] <SUBCOMMAND>
 ```

-The database is stored in your cache directory.

-This uses [rustyline](https://crates.io/crates/rustyline/), so it keeps a history of you previous requests that you can navigate just like in a shell.

-## Options
+### Options

-* `-v`, `--verbose`
+* `-v`, `--verbose` — Enable verbose mode.
-  Activate verbose mode.

-## Subcommands
+### Subcommands

-### status (not yet implemented)

-See where you are at.
+#### `status` (planned)

+Check your current progress.

 ```bash
 rsqlt-cli status
 ```

-### continue (not yet implemented)

-Continue where you were at.
+#### `continue` (planned)

+Continue from your last unfinished exercise.

 ```bash
 rsqlt-cli continue
 ```

-### exercise
+#### `exercise`

-Do a specific exercise by its ID.
+Attempt a specific exercise by its ID.

 ```bash
 rsqlt-cli exercise <id>
 ```

-### query
+#### `query`

-Execute a raw SQL query directly, nothing else.
+Execute a raw SQL query directly, without exercises.

 ```bash
 rsqlt-cli query "<SQL_QUERY>"
 ```

-### init
+#### `init`

-Initialize the database (not required with other commands).
+Initialize the database (optional, other commands do this automatically).

 ```bash
 rsqlt-cli init
 ```

-### reset
+#### `reset`

-Reset the database, effectively deleting it.
+Reset the database, deleting all progress.

 ```bash
 rsqlt-cli reset
 ```

-### web server
+## Web Usage

-Launch the web server and open it in your browser.
+Launch the **embedded web server** and open the interactive Vue frontend in your browser (`locahost:3000`).
+Works on any platform.

 ```bash
 rsqlt-web
 ```

+> ⚠️ **Note:** On the `rsqlt-web` binary, the web frontend communicates with the backend via local ports on your machine.
+> This is inelegant and is only meant as a shortcut to let users run the app easily without needing to configure a separate web server.
+> This means it is not a ready-to-use app, as this project is (eventually) intended to have its frontend and backend split.

+### Development Notes

+* Frontend is in `frontend/` and uses Vue.js + Vite.
+* For now static assets are embedded in the Rust binary via [rust-embed](https://crates.io/crates/rust-embed) to offer a convenient local web app.